 The three company expectations

 It is widely recognised that striving for global respect for human rights is complex and will require varied approaches across different businesses, regions, and sectors.
-However, at a high-level, three key expectations have been set for the focus companies:
+However, at a high-level, three key expectations have been set for the focus companies to protect and enhance risk-adjusted returns by advancing progress on human rights:

 1. Implement the United Nations Guiding Principles on Business and Human Rights (UNGPs) – the guardrail of corporate conduct on human rights